cosweeney/cosweeney.github.io/_pages/about.md

 ---
 ## about me

-I'm a third-year physics grad student at the [University of Arizona](https://w3.physics.arizona.edu/research/astrophysics-and-cosmology) working on galaxy cluster and halo models under Eduardo Rozo.
-My research interests are in computational astrophysics, physical cosmology, and particle physics related to dark matter, and data science.
+I'm a third-year physics grad student at the [University of Arizona](https://w3.physics.arizona.edu/research/astrophysics-and-cosmology) working on constraining cosmology with galaxy clusters under Eduardo Rozo.
+My research interests are in computational astrophysics, physical cosmology, particle physics related to dark matter, and data science.

 I earned my B.S. in Astrophysics from the University of California, Santa Cruz, where I researched cosmic-ray diffusion and gamma-ray emission in Andromeda (M31) under Stefano Profumo.